vivaria/edisonrul.ing/docs/source/cards/y/yubel-the-ultimate-nightmare.md

 ### Card Rulings

-●When Yubel - The Ultimate Nightmare battles with a monster that can't be destroyed by its effect, like Vennominaga, the Deity of Poisonous Snakes, Yubel - The Ultimate Nightmare's effect still inflicts damage but won't destroy the monster.
+*   When Yubel - The Ultimate Nightmare battles with a monster that can't be destroyed by its effect, like Vennominaga, the Deity of Poisonous Snakes, Yubel - The Ultimate Nightmare's effect still inflicts damage but won't destroy the monster.
-●When Yubel - The Ultimate Nightmare destroys a monster in battle, its effect still inflicts damage but the effect to destroy the monster it battled with disappears.
+*   When Yubel - The Ultimate Nightmare destroys a monster in battle, its effect still inflicts damage but the effect to destroy the monster it battled with disappears.